Fact-checked

 Cardiogenic shock: arterial hypotension, tachycardia, impaired consciousness, cold extremities, oliguria, hypoxia

-Determine when repeated examinations of the patient during the illness.
-Determine if the patient breathes room air.
+Determined during repeated examinations of the patient during the course of the disease.
+Determined if the patient breathes room air.